argosopentech/argos-train/README.md

 ```
 sudo docker cp cuda:/root/<sl>_<tl>.argos_model
 ```
+- Packages also need a [NLTK Punkt](https://www.nltk.org/api/nltk.tokenize.html#module-nltk.tokenize.punkt) model called ```punkt.pickle``` in its root for sentence boundary detection.
+Pretrained NLTK pickles are available for a number of European Languages from [NLTK](https://www.nltk.org/data.html).
+Once you have the appropriate pickle for your source language unzip the .argosmodel file, rename the pickle to  ```punkt.pickle``` in the root of the package, and rezip it.
+- Packages also need a metadata.json in the root as defined in argos-translate/argos_translate/package.py
+- REAME.md files can optionally also be put in the root directory.

 ### Batch Size
 Depending on your GPU you may want to tweak ```batch_size``` in ```config.yml```.
 This works with a GPU with 2GB or GPU memory.
 If you have more memory increasing the batch size should give you better performance.
 If you have a less powerful GPU you may need to decrease batch size for this script to run.